Azure/azure-sdk-for-python/doc/dev/perfstress_tests.md

         # This can be blocking for the duration of the test as it will be run during setup() in a thread.

     def stop_events_sync(self) -> None:
-        # Stop the sychronous process for receiving events.
+        # Stop the synchronous process for receiving events.
 Must be implemented.
 Will be called during cleanup.

     async def start_events_async(self) -> None:
         # Must be implemented - starts the synchronous process for receiving events.
         # This can be blocking for the duration of the test as it will be scheduled in the eventloop during setup().

     async def stop_events_async(self) -> None:
-        # Stop the asychronous process for receiving events.
+        # Stop the asynchronous process for receiving events.
 Must be implemented.
 Will be called during cleanup.

 ```